Why have a franchise agreement professionally reviewed?

 How long does it take to review a Franchise Agreement?

-Therefore, it is important that every person in the beginning stages of evaluating a franchise contact an attorney.
+Every person in the beginning stages of evaluating a franchise should consider contacting an attorney.
 Reason being, attorneys have an intricate knowledge of the law and can spot problematic issues within the Master Franchise agreement and Franchise Disclosure Document.
 Though, it is recommended you select attorneys with both knowledge of the law and business as they can better analyze the financial position of the franchise to provide you a better picture of the business.

 Here at SG Law Group, we have attorneys with knowledge of both the law and business.
 The attorneys at SG Law Group can make sure that the potential franchise purchaser understands every obligation and areas of concern in order to come to an informed decision regarding the franchise.